Green Edamame Salad

 Since edamame is a bean, it is great for hearty salads and lasts for days in the fridge.
 Making an edamame bean salad is actually quite easy:

-- Thaw frozen edamame beans,
+- Thaw frozen, shelled edamame beans,

 - Combine with chopped vegetables of your choice,

-- Cover in your favourite dressing,
+- Cover in your favorite dressing,

 - Toss to combine,